freest-lang/freest3/README.md

 ## Requirements

 This section contains the requirements for running the compiler.
-It's necessary to have the following tools installed:
+The following tools are required:

   * The Haskell platform (See [`Haskell Website`](https://www.haskell.org/platform/))
-  * Build cabal
+  * Cabal

     ```
+    $ cabal update
     $ cabal install --dependencies-only
     $ cabal build
     ```